alanng10/Alga/Docue/a.md

-# Alginia
+# Algin

-Alginia is temperate climate north america civil.
+Algin is temperate climate north america civil.

-Alginia is park alginia.
+Algin is park algin.

-Alginia has park worth.
+Algin has park worth.

-Alginia has park value.
+Algin has park value.

-Alginia has park benefit.
+Algin has park benefit.

-Alginia has park marry.
+Algin has park marry.

-Alginia has park land.
+Algin has park land.

-Alginia has park arch.
+Algin has park arch.

-Alginia has park arch worth.
+Algin has park arch worth.

-Alginia has park arch value.
+Algin has park arch value.

-Alginia has park arch benefit.
+Algin has park arch benefit.

-Alginia has park arch marry.
+Algin has park arch marry.

-Alginia has park arch land.
+Algin has park arch land.

-Alginia has park kind.
+Algin has park kind.

-Alginia has park kind worth.
+Algin has park kind worth.

-Alginia has park kind value.
+Algin has park kind value.

-Alginia has park kind benefit.
+Algin has park kind benefit.

-Alginia has park kind marry.
+Algin has park kind marry.

-Alginia has park kind land.
+Algin has park kind land.

-Alginia has park kind arch.
+Algin has park kind arch.

-Alginia has park kind arch worth.
+Algin has park kind arch worth.

-Alginia has park kind arch value.
+Algin has park kind arch value.

-Alginia has park kind arch benefit.
+Algin has park kind arch benefit.

-Alginia has park kind arch marry.
+Algin has park kind arch marry.

-Alginia has park kind arch land.
+Algin has park kind arch land.

-Alginia has park mark.
+Algin has park mark.

-Alginia has park cross.
+Algin has park cross.

-Alginia has major.
+Algin has major.

-Alginia country is United States of America.
+Algin country is United States of America.

-Alginia word has spell.
+Algin word has spell.
 The spell is:
 "A" for Any.
 "l" for land.